mug4z/Quin-Dice/README.md

 # Quin-Dice
-Dice bot for the role playing game Quin
+Dice bot for the role playing game, Quin